-Bracelet made out of Paul Goll’s donated silver guitar string, by jeweler and 2x breast cancer survivor Elisa Guida.
+Bracelet made out of Paul Goll’s donated silver colored used/played guitar string, by jeweler and 2x breast cancer survivor Elisa Guida.
 Bangle bracelet is made to order.
 Once your order is placed, you will receive an email for your hand and wrist measurements.
 There are turquoise chips, Swarovski crystals and other fun beads.
-This piece is made to order and takes approximately 5-6 weeks to complete.
-These pieces are hand made and vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, it will take approximately 6 – 8 weeks to complete.
+These are hand-made and may vary slightly.

 About The Musician: